Sharon has a passion for reading non-fiction books and writing about what she learns from her research and her

-Struggling with money is a common condition that we all experience at some time or another.
-Debt is an epidemic in this country as many people live beyond their means or struggle to just make ends meet on what they are earning.
+Money struggles are a common condition that we all experience at some time or another.
+Debt is an epidemic in this country as many people live beyond their means or cannot make ends meet on what they are earning.

 Managing Your Money Step by Step